valgaze/speedybot/docs/bun.md

 When adding functionality to your bot the only file you'll need to modify is the `bot.ts` file and SpeedyBot will take care of the rest.
 See **[here for the details](https://speedybot.js.org/patterns#the-basics)** but the tl;dr version is that anytime a user sends your bot a message, uploads a file, or clicks submit on a **[SpeedyCard](./send-a-card.md)** SpeedyBot will follow your instructions and take actions on the user's behalf.

-With SpeedyBot you can really do it all-- start a conversation, communicate with a large language model, call out to 3rd-party APIs/services, add a document to an embedding/vector data, and generally handle user input in any way you choose.
+With SpeedyBot you can really do it all-- start a conversation, communicate with a large language model, call out to 3rd-party APIs/services, add a document to an embedding/vector database, and generally handle user input in any way you choose.

 ### Live reload